-In a 2009 study, homeopathy stimulated significant improvement in people with traumatic brain injury even when that injury was of many years duration.
+In a 2009 study, homeopathy stimulated significant improvement in people with traumatic brain injury, even when that injury was many years old.

-Patients entered the study via their rehabilitation therapists and neurologists after struggling with persistent problems such as short attention span, slowed thinking, reduced ability to learn and process information, headaches, fatigue, sleep disturbances, impatience; frustration, confusion, poor judgement, depression, mood swings, blurred vision, vomiting, and other symptoms common to brain injury.
+Patients entered the study via their rehabilitation therapists and neurologists after struggling with persistent problems such as short attention span, slowed thinking, reduced ability to learn and process information, headaches, fatigue, sleep disturbances, impatience; frustration, confusion, poor judgement, depression, mood swings, blurred vision, vomiting, and other symptoms.

 They were classified as having mild traumatic brain injury.